satyyam11/Studyhub-backend/README.md

 # StudyHub

 **StudyHub** is an emerging community-based learning platform designed to enhance collaborative study and knowledge sharing.
-Built with a robust backend in Spring Boot and a dynamic frontend in React, StudyHub aims to provide an engaging environment for students and learners to connect and collaborate
+Built with a robust backend in Spring Boot and a dynamic frontend in React, StudyHub aims to provide an engaging environment for students and learners to connect and collaborate.

 ## Features